MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 ## Certificate Management

-Do not deploy MIM CM on Windows Server 2008 R2, or use SQL Server 2008 R2 as the underlying database, as those platforms are out of support.
+Don't deploy MIM CM on Windows Server 2008 R2, or use SQL Server 2008 R2 as the underlying database, as those platforms are out of support.

 The MIM CM bulk client is not recommended for new deployments.